 You’re at home sitting on your couch watching your favorite TV show when all of a sudden your dog perks up, does the classic head tilt, and barks at the TV.
 Is it the sound that’s capturing their attention?
 Or is it the action on the screen?

 The way your dog views what’s on the TV (or computer) screen is slightly different than how you see it.

 First, your dog is seeing different colors.
-Unlike humans, who are trichromatic (meaning we have three kinds of cones in the eye’s retina, allowing us to see more color), dogs are dichromatic and see the world in yellow, brown, grey tones.
+Unlike humans, who are trichromatic (meaning we have three kinds of cones in the eye’s retina, allowing us to see more color), dogs are dichromatic and see the world in yellow, brown, and gray tones.
 Learn more about how dogs see here.

-On the left (below), is a regular image.
-And on the right, is how a dog would see that same image (created using the Dog Vision image processing tool).
+On the left (below) is a regular image.
+And on the right is how a dog would see that same image.

 Color isn’t the only difference in dogs’ vision.
 In fact, dogs can process visual information faster than humans, according to 2013 study published in Animal Behaviour.
-Basically, when we see something move, like a tennis ball rolling across the floor, a dog would perceive this same tennis ball to move a little slower than we would.
+Basically, when we see something move (like a tennis ball rolling across the floor), a dog would perceive this same tennis ball to move a little more slowly than we would.
 This means that dogs can detect quick changes in their visual field, like a squirrel quickly running through the backyard.

 Also, your dog can definitely recognize if there’s another dog in the program that you’re watching.
 According to a 2013 study published in Animal Cognition, dogs are able to visually recognize other dogs.
 Even using images of different dog breeds didn’t fool the subjects in the study, as they were still able to identify images of their own species despite the breed.